telerik/document-processing-docs/knowledge-base/ziplibrary-archive-directory.md

 ---
 title: Create archive from a directory
-description: Learn how to zip a folder using RadZipLibrary
+description: Learn how to zip a folder using RadZipLibrary.
 type: how-to
 page_title: Create archive from a directory
 slug: archive-directory